UMI ADMISSIONS

 Receive invitation to enroll

-Select your tuition payment option and pay required enrollment fees
+Complete UMI tuition form and pay applicable enrollment fees

 STUDENT’S RIGHT TO PRIVACY